 We first examine whether the LDDM retains the dynamics of divisively normalized value coding seen in the DNM (LoFaro et al., 2014; Louie et al., 2014).
 As discussed above, during initial option evaluation the disinhibitory units are silent (β=0) and the sole difference between the LDDM and the DNM is recurrent excitation (controlled by α).
 Example activity traces in Fig. 3B show that the LDDM preserves characteristic early-stage dynamics and contextual modulation seen in both empirical data (Fig. 3C) and the original DNM (LoFaro et al., 2014; Louie et al., 2011, 2014).
 Immediately after stimulus onset, R1 activities replicate the transient peak observed in a wealth of studies (Andersen & Buneo, 2002; Churchland et al., 2008; Gnadt & Andersen, 1988; Louie et al., 2011, 2014; Platt & Glimcher, 1999; Rorie et al., 2010; Sugrue et al., 2004).
 Further, the network settles to equilibrium displaying relative value coding: R1 activity increases with V1 and decreases with V2 (Fig. 3B, R1 activity across V1 inputs (upper panels) and V2 inputs (bottom panels)), reflecting a contextual representation of value (see Methods for details of parameters used in visualization).

-Taking advantage of its simplified mathematical form, we analytically evaluated the LDDM and found that it represents each set of input values (V1,…,VN) as one unique and stable equilibrium point in its output space (R1,…,RN) when β=0.
-Fig. 3D shows that the nullclines of R1 (solid) and R2 (dashed), which represent the equilibrium state of each individual unit, intersect at a unique and stable equilibrium point regardless of equal or unequal inputs (see Methods Equilibria and stability analysis of the LDDM for mathematical proof).
-The steady state of neural activity (Ri*) at the equilibrium reflects divisive normalization (Eq.
-4), as in the original DNM (LoFaro et al., 2014; Louie et al., 2014).
-The only difference at the equilibrium is the negative constant (-α) in the denominator introduced by recurrent excitation; this change rescales the activity magnitudes but preserves normalized value coding.
+Taking advantage of its simplified mathematical form, we analytically evaluated the LDDM by conducting phase plane analysis and found that it represents each set of input values (V1,…,VN) as one unique and stable equilibrium point in its output space (R1,…,RN) when β=0.
+To do that, we solved the equilibrium state of each R unit by setting each differential equation (Eqs.
+1-3) to zero, which results in the nullcline of each R unit as a function of the given activities of the other R unit, visualized in Fig. 3D.
+The nullclines of R1 (solid) and R2 (dashed) intersects on a unique point, regardless of equal or unequal input values (see different panels for examples of different inputs).
+That indicates this dynamical system, when receiving any positive inputs, exists a steady point.
+On this point, every unit settles into their equilibrium.
+Linearization analysis around this point suggests that this point is attractive, indicating that given any initial values to the system, the activities of the units will converge into the unique equilibrium point (see Methods Equilibria and stability analysis of the LDDM for mathematical proof).
+The solution of the steady state of neural activity at the equilibrium (noted as Ri*) reflects divisive normalization (Eq.
+4), inheriting the property of the original DNM (LoFaro et al., 2014; Louie et al., 2014).
+The only difference at the equilibrium is the constant in the denominator (G0-α) introduced by baseline gain control and recurrent excitation; this change rescales the activity magnitudes but preserves normalized value coding.